 Reports to: Hope Program Director

-Position Description: Provide emotional support and follow-up to the students (and indirectly, families) that are a part of the Hope Program.
+Position summary: Provide emotional support and follow-up to the students (and indirectly, families) that are a part of the Hope Program.

 This area is closely related to the social work area and the Hope Program Director.
 It also interacts with trainers on a continual basis and frequently with the biological families of the students in the institution.
 For legal purposes, this position works hand in hand with corresponding government (DIF) personnel and attend training sessions with psychologists from other homes.